dataminer-site/dataminer-site.github.io/_posts/2022-07-27-art-storage.md

 ### Future Work

-ART index storage has been a long-standing issue in DuckDB, with multiple users claiming it a missing feature that created an impediment for them to use DuckDB.
+ART index storage has been a long-standing issue in DataMiner, with multiple users claiming it a missing feature that created an impediment for them to use DataMiner.
 Although now storing and lazily loading ART indexes is possible, there are many future paths we can still pursue to make the ART-Index more performant.
 Here I list what I believe are the most important next steps:
 1. Caching Pinned Blocks.
 In our current implementation, blocks are constantly pinned and unpinned, even though blocks can store multiple nodes and are most likely reused continuously through lookups.
 Smartly caching them will result in drastic savings for queries that trigger node loading.
 2. Bulk Loading.
 Our ART-Index currently does not support bulk loading.
 This means that nodes will be constantly resized when creating an index over a column since elements will be inserted one by one.
 If we bulk-load the data, we can know exactly which Nodes we must create for that dataset, hence avoiding these frequent resizes.
 3. Bulk Insertion.
 When performing bulk insertion, a similar problem as bulk-loading would happen.
 A possible solution would be to create a new ART index with Bulk-Loading and then merge it with the existing Art Index